 We expect to face competition from existing products and product candidates in development for each of our programs.
 Currently, patients with DMD are treated with corticosteroids to manage the inflammatory component of the disease.
-EMFLAZA (deflazacort) is an FDA-approved corticosteroid marketed by PTC.
-People with DMD also use prednisone or prednisolone off-label.
-In addition, there are four FDA-approved exon skipping drugs: EXONDYS 51 (Eteplirsen), VYONDYS 53 (Golodirsen) and AMONDYS 45 (Casimersen), which are naked phosphorodiamidate morpholino oligonucleotides, or PMOs, approved for the treatment of DMD patients amenable to exon 51, exon 53 and exon 45 skipping, respectively, and are marketed by Sarepta, VILTEPSO (Viltolarsen), a naked PMO approved for the treatment of DMD patients amenable to exon 53 skipping, which is marketed in the United States by NS Pharma.
-Companies focused on developing treatments for DMD that target dystrophin production, as our DMD program does, include Sarepta with SRP-5051, a peptide-linked PMO currently being evaluated in a Phase 2 clinical trial for patients amenable to exon 51 skipping, Dyne with DYNE-251, an antibody fragment-conjugated PMO that targets exon 51 skipping and is currently in clinical development, BioMarin Pharmaceutical Inc. with BMN-351, a phosphorothioate oligonucleotide that targets exon 51 skipping and is currently in preclinical development, Wave Life Sciences Ltd. with WVE-N531, a stereopure oligonucleotide in Phase 1/2 clinical development for patients amenable to exon 53 skipping, PTC with ataluren, a small molecule targeting nonsense mutations in a Phase 3 clinical trial, Nippon Shinyaku with NS-089/NCNP-02, an oligonucleotide that targets exon 44 skipping that is currently in clinical development, Avidity Biosciences, Inc., which is in clinical development with
+EMFLAZA[®] (deflazacort) is an FDA-approved corticosteroid marketed by PTC Therapeutics, Inc., or PTC.
+Individuals with DMD also use prednisone or prednisolone off-label.
+In addition, there are several FDA-approved exon skipping drugs: EXONDYS 51[®] (eteplirsen) and VYONDYS 53[®] (golodirsen), which are naked PMOs approved for the treatment of DMD patients amenable to exon 51 and exon 53 skipping, respectively, and are marketed by Sarepta Therapeutics, Inc., or Sarepta; and VILTEPSO[®] (viltolarsen), a naked PMO approved for the treatment of DMD patients amenable to exon 53 skipping treatments for DMD that target dystrophin production, as our DMD program does, include Sarepta with SRP-5051, a peptide-linked PMO currently being evaluated in a Phase 2b clinical trial for patients amenable to exon 51 skipping; Dyne Therapeutics, Inc., or Dyne, with DYNE-251, an antibody-conjugated PMO that targets exon 51 skipping in a Phase 1/2 clinical trial; BioMarin Pharmaceutical Inc., with BMN-351, a phosphorothioate oligonucleotide that targets exon 51 skipping currently in preclinical development; and Wave Life Sciences Ltd. with WVE-N531, a stereopure oligonucleotide in a Phase 1/2 clinical trial for patients amenable to exon 53 skipping.